7 Steps to Creating a Must-Read Church Bulletin

 In other words, you not only need to make a plan to save for the future, but you have to work your plan consistently.
 Basically, you have to cut expenses and set aside money in some sort of fund.

-In Bible verses about saving money, God often contrasts diligent people with lazy people.
+In passages about saving money, God often contrasts diligent people with lazy people.

 In general, the diligent person—who we should exemplify—is spoken of favorably by God and is the person who gets ahead financially.